Mourilyan Harbour: Port facility

+Education

+There are no schools in Mourilyan Harbour.
+The nearest government primary school is Mourilyan State School in neighbouring Mourilyan to the west.
+The nearest government secondary school is Innisfail State College in Innisfail Estate to the north-west.

 Recreation

 Mourilyan Harbour is known for its recreational fishing with many creeks and channels, lined with mangroves.
 Fish caught there include barramundi, mangrove jacks, giant trevally and queenfish.
 However, caution must be taken during windy weather as the water can become very choppy.